brillout/wildcard-api/docs/rpc.template.md

 > **TL;DR**
 > <br/>
 > - RPC is schemaless whereas REST/GraphQL has a schema.
-> - REST/GraphQL's schema approach can be beneficial in decoupling frontend and backend.
+> - REST/GraphQL's schema is beneficial in decoupling frontend and backend.
 > - RPC is simpler and more powerful for a frontend developed hand-in-hand with the backend.
 > - RPC excels for rapid prototyping while REST/GraphQL excels for APIs consumed by many third parties.